jackfitton112/Bin-day-bot/README.md

 To be added when PCBs arrive.

 ---
 ### License

+Software is licensed under the [CC-BY-SA-4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

-This project is licensed under the CERN Open Hardware Licence v1.2 - see the [LICENSE.md](LICENSE.md) file for details.
+Hardware is licensed under the CERN Open Hardware Licence v1.2 - see the [LICENSE.md](LICENSE.md) file for details.
 This complies with the requirements of the [Open Source Hardware Association](https://www.oshwa.org/definition/).

+Documentation is licensed under the [CC-BY-SA-4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).